 What does this mean?
 That your buyers understand that the world has gone virtual so you need to adapt as well.

 A study conducted by Gartner in 2020 states that the modern B2B buying committee only spends 17% of its time in their customer journey, talking to suppliers.
 The rest of the time is spent defining their requirements, looking up websites, competitors, and watching videos and reading reviews.
 That means, instead of worrying about how much time you spend speaking to prospective buyers, you need to be thinking about what content will appeal to your buyer to be included in their research.
 This includes all forms of content including video, podcasts, and social media posts.

 Many executives are reluctant to invest in online training or peer mentoring because they would rather wait until “things get back to normal.”
 Sara is an advocate of staying current by keeping talent up to speed on the trends that are needed today.
 She says that current talent demands include event planning, putting on digital experiences, investing in digital training and lastly, research.
 You need to determine whether or not your buyer type is the same or if your product or service is best suited for a different buyer persona.

 Shifting Towards Digital Marketing Transformation

-I thoroughly enjoy speaking with marketing visionaries who are constantly looking to better themselves and those around them.
+I thoroughly enjoy speaking with B2B marketing or B2C marketing visionaries who are constantly looking to better themselves and those around them.
 Sara says that digital marketing transformation isn’t always planned and this year is a clear example of it.
 We ended the episode on a high note with Sara emphasizing the importance of having empathy for your team, clients, and colleagues while driving our businesses forward.